deskvillage/dannychadburn.github.io/ebook-creation/index.md

 ### 1 - Specification Consultation
 _1-2 hours_

-An informal chat over a coffee to ensure you have a viable book project.
-We'll go through a few concepts, what it will take to create it, what else is already out there, and what a successful result would look like.
+During an informal chat over a coffee, we'll ensure you have a viable book project.
+The discussion will cover a few outline concepts, what it will take to create the book, what else is already out there, and what a successful result would look like.

 I'll also dig into search and social trends to see what topics people are looking for, and how likely they are to be successfully distributed.

-**This stage is 100% free - [get in touch now](/contact) to arrange a meeting.**
+**This kickoff is 100% free - [get in touch now](/contact) to arrange a meeting.**

 ---
 ### 2 - Storyboarding
 _1-2 days_

 Your book can start from anything.
 If you have some old presentation slides or a few scribbled notes, that's enough to get going.
-Every good book (both fiction and non-fiction) has a stong story arc, so we'll spend some time with Sharpies and Post-Its mapping out exactly what the beginning, middle and end looks like.
+Every good book (both fiction and non-fiction) has a stong story arc, so we'll get out a few Sharpies and Post-Its and map out exactly what the beginning, middle and end looks like.

-We'll flesh out the original idea, and determine the specific messages and inputs required to complete each chapter, and create a real page-turner.
-This will consist of approximately 10 to 20 pages, and provide the blueprint from which the ebook takes shape.
+We'll flesh out the original idea, breaking down the narrative so each chapter builds into a real page-turner.
+Even if someone doesn't make it the whole way through your book, the idea is to share a series of strong messages throughout.

+You'll be given a blueprint of 10-15 pages to share with your colleages and sign-off before we enter the next phase.

 ---
 ### 3 - Interviews